What is the primary difference between phenotype and genotype? | Channels for Pearson+

 A

-Phenotype and genotype are both terms for the genetic makeup of an organism.
+Genotype and phenotype are both terms for the observable traits of an organism.

 B